ewcloud/ewc-ansible-playbook-ipa-enroll-automation-via-morpheus/README.md

 See the [LICENSE](./LICENSE) file for licensing information as it pertains to files in this repository.

+## Authentication

+Before proceeding, if you lack a Morpheus API access token, make sure to check out the [EWC documentation](https://confluence.ecmwf.int/display/EWCLOUDKB/How+to+generate+Morpheus+API+access+tokens) for steps on how to generate one in a self-service manner.

 ## Usage

 The step-by-step described below assume your local file system follows the